-America’s smaller cities face a unique challenge.
-They need to create communities with a quality of life that draws people to live and work there.
-At the same time, they need to keep spending (and as a result, taxes) low enough that people stay.
-City officials such as mayors, city managers, and police chiefs confront this tension between services and budget constraints almost every day.
-However, there are ways for municipalities to expand resources significantly without significantly expanding their budgets.
+America’s smaller cities face a unique challenge: they need to create communities offering a quality of life that draw people to live and work in their communities.
+At the same time, they need to be budget conscious and keep taxes low to attract those same people.
+City officials such as mayors, city managers, and police chiefs in communities surrounding St. Louis and Central and Southern Illinois confront this tension between services and budget constraints every day.
+However, there are ways for municipalities to expand security resources significantly without significantly expanding their budgets.

 Video monitoring and surveillance or a wireless network?
 Yes.

 Here’s how it primarily works.
-First, cities add wireless video monitoring & surveillance to specific areas of their city.
-Then, they leverage this private wifi network to expand data access and make better use of their current broadband service.
+First, cities add wireless video monitoring & surveillance cameras to specific areas of their city.
+Then, they leverage this private wi-fi network to expand data access and make better use of their current broadband service.